dshulyak/playground/README.md

-Toolkit to test networked applications with basic chaos capabilities
+Toolkit for testing and debugging distributed applications with basic chaos capabilities.
 ---

+## How to use?
+### Command line
 ```bash
 cargo build --manifest-path=./play/Cargo.toml
 export PATH=$PATH:./target/debug/